-Who were your favourite Parramatta players of yours as a kid ?
+Who were your favourite Parramatta players as a kid ?

 Eric Grothe has always been my idol.
 Every time he touched the ball, I stood up, whether I was watching the game on TV or at the game.
 My Mum said when Eric Grothe scored a try, whether you won or you lost you would spend the week cheering.

-When I was 17 I used to be a Trolley Boy at Woolworths, Bonnyrig.
-I came in one day with a bunch of trolleys and there was Eric Grothe was sitting there in the shop, he had a big thing on his knee from his knee reconstruction.
+When I was 17 I was a Trolley Boy at Woolworths, Bonnyrig.
+I came in one day with a bunch of trolleys and there was Eric Grothe sitting in the shop.
+He had a big thing on his knee from his knee reconstruction.
 I remember it was 87'.
 I just walked up to him, I was so shy but I walked up anyway and asked can you sign this please?
 He had Eric Junior in a pram.
 I will never forget it.

 What Eels stuff did you collect as a kid ?

 When I could.
-We used to play the old flick the cards as a kid, or go off the wall, see which card you landed on.
+We used to play the old flick the cards, or go off the wall, see which card you landed on.

-I remember I was about 14 and we were living at Minto and it was my brothers birthday and he was and still is a mad St George supporter.
-There was a vacant block of land to where we lived and I made these goal posts out of wood and we played a mock game, Parramatta versus St George.
-There was about seven players on each side and we all wore Parramatta and St George stuff.
-I gave my favourite jersey to my mate and said you can wear this.
+I remember I was about 14 and we were living at Minto and it was my brother's birthday and he was and still is a mad St George supporter.
+There was a vacant block of land near to where we lived and I made these goal posts out of wood and we played a mock game, Parramatta versus St George.
+There were about seven players on each side and we all wore Parramatta and St George stuff.
+I gave my favourite jersey to my mate and I said "you can wear this. .
 I even remember the score, it was 62 points all.
 I remember my Step Father and my Mum and everyone carrying on.

 Anything I could get my hands on, Footies, caps, cards, you name it.